razhayat/isguard-ts/README.md

 isTest({ a: 6, b: "Hello" }) // true
 ```

-It also supports recursive types by passing a function as an argument
+`isType` also supports recursive types by passing a function as an argument
 ```typescript
 type Tree = {
 	value: number;